ditto125/Stepmania-Stream-Tools-MrTwinkles/README.md

 1. If no php.ini exists in the php directory, rename the php.ini-production file to php.ini
     * Remove semicolon in front of `;extension=curl` to enable the cURL extension.
     * Remove semicolon in front of `;extension=mbstring` to enable multi-byte string functions
-2. Configure php scripts (edit config.php) with your StepMania directories, security key, and URL.
+2. Configure php scripts.
+Rename `config.example.php` to `config.php` and input your StepMania directories, security key, and URL.
 3. Highly Recommended: Delete all contents of your SM5 Cache/Songs directory, start SM5, and have it rebuild new cache files.
 4. Edit "scrape stats.bat" to add your LocalProfile ID number(s) you want to scrape and whether the script should run in “auto” mode.
     * Run this script in "auto" mode to continuously scrape the Stats.xml file as you play/stream.